Malware-Hunter/sbseg22-eqar/README.md

-# EQAR - ECLAT and Association Rules
+# EQAR - ECLAT and Qualify Association Rules

 These are Python files with implementation of EQAR.